 Victims of a dog attack can be left with traumatic, painful, and disfiguring injuries.
 Sadly, many victims of dog bites are children.
 Young children may approach a strange dog or fail to recognize signs of aggression and fear in an animal.
 Nearly 65% of dog bite injuries to children under four are to the neck and head.

-The Bradley Law Firm will fight for maximum compensation for all of the injuries you or your child sustained, including:
+Bradley Law Personal Injury Lawyers will fight for maximum compensation for all of the injuries you or your child sustained, including:

 - Crush injuries

 - Facial injuries to the eyes, mouth, nose, and ears